live U.S. intelligence chief: Iran regime degraded but still a threat - Latest on Middle East crisis

 Minas Gerais Governor Romeu Zema has declared three days of mourning and is scheduled to arrive in Juiz de Fora on Tuesday to oversee a major rescue operation involving local firefighting teams and 150 additional officers deployed from neighbouring municipalities.

-Nowhere is the grief more concentrated than in the Parque Burnier neighbourhood.
-Firefighters estimate that at least 17 people are missing, including five children, after a massive landslide obliterated 12 houses along one street.
+In the Parque Burnier neighbourhood, firefighters estimate that at least 17 people are missing, including five children, after a massive landslide obliterated 12 houses along one street.

 Rescue teams managed to pull nine survivors from the wreckage, but search dogs remain the only hope for families waiting for news of their loved ones.